jiyuzh/jiyuzh.github.io/content/researcher/2024-asplos-dmt.md

 ##### Citation

 Jiyuan Zhang, Weiwei Jia, Siyuan Chai, Peizhe Liu, Jongyul Kim, and Tianyin Xu.
 "Direct Memory Translation for Virtualized Clouds".
-In _Proceedings of the 29th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS)_, 2024.
+In _Proceedings of the 29th ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS)_, Apr 2024.